-- 1. all lewd, obscene, indecent behavior or other forms of disorderly conduct; - 2. abuse or unauthorized use of sound amplification equipment; and/or - 3. any conduct which materially interferes with the normal operation of the College or with the requirements of appropriate discipline.
+- a. all lewd, obscene, indecent behavior or other forms of disorderly conduct; - b. abuse or unauthorized use of sound amplification equipment; and/or - c. any conduct which materially interferes with the normal operation of the College or with the requirements of appropriate discipline.